 - Meals: B,L,D

-The day starts with an early climb to Warmiwanusqa (Dead Woman's Pass), the Inca Trails highest point at 4200m / 13779f.
+The day starts with an early climb to Warmiwañusa (Dead Woman's Pass), the Inca Trails' highest point at 4215 m (13829 ft).
 Here you will take some time to enjoy the amazing views before going for 2 hours to Pacaymayo Alto for a well-deserved lunch.

-The second part starts with a steep 2-hour climb to the second pass, the Runccuracay Pass (3956 m / 12979 ft).
-Next, continue for 3 more hours to the final campsite at Phuyupatamarca (3660 m / 12007 ft).
-Throughout the day, you will visit the Inca sites Runccurakay, Sayacmarca, and Conchamarca and enjoy amazing views of the Salkantay and Vilcabamba mountains.
+The second part starts with a steep 2-hour climb to the second pass, the Runkuraqay Pass, with 4000 m (13123 ft).
+Next, continue for 3 more hours to the final campsite at Phuyupatamarca with 3680 m (12073 ft).
+Throughout the day, you will visit the Inca sites Runkuraqay, Sayacmarca, and Conchamarca and enjoy amazing views of the Salkantay and Vilcabamba mountains.

 - Hiking distance: 12 km / 7.4 miles